nushell/nushell.github.io/book/modules.md

 }
 ```

-or in a file named the same as the the module you want to create:
+or in a file named the same as the module you want to create:

 ```
 # greetings.nu